 About assignments

 - The assignments will be posted on Blackboard next week. - The first assignment is due by 5pm, Feb.
-20. - Writing everything with MEX if you major in science. - You may also submit scanned assignments to Blackboard.
+19. - You may submit the PDF version (using MEX or scanned copies) to Blackboard.

 Use your phone with scanner apps such as